scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - `r`: The `r` bits are unused and reserved for future use.
-- `I`: The ConsIngress Router Alert flag.
-If the ConsIngress Router Alert flag has value "1", the ingress router (in construction direction) will process the L4 payload in the packet.
+- `I`: The Ingress Router Alert flag.
+If this has value "1", the ingress router (in construction direction) SHOULD process the L4 payload in the packet.
 The construction direction is the direction of beaconing.
-- `E`: The ConsEgress Router Alert flag.
-If the ConsEgress Router Alert flag has value "1", the egress router (in construction direction) will process the L4 payload in the packet.
+- `E`: The Egress Router Alert flag.
+If this has value "1", the egress router (in construction direction) SHOULD process the L4 payload in the packet.

 **Note:** A sender cannot rely on multiple routers retrieving and processing the payload even if it sets multiple router alert flags.
-This is use-case dependent: In the case of Traceroute informational messages, for example, the router for which the traceroute request is intended will process the request (if the corresponding Router Alert flag is set to "1") and reply to it without further forwarding the request along the path.
-Use cases that require multiple routers/hops on the path to process a packet have to instead rely on a hop-by-hop extension (see [](#ext-header)).
+This is use-case dependent: In the case of traceroute informational messages, for example, the router for which the traceroute request is intended will process the request (if the corresponding Router Alert flag is set to "1") and reply to it without further forwarding the request along the path.
+Use cases that require multiple routers/hops on the path to process a packet SHOULD rely on a hop-by-hop extension (see [](#ext-header)).
 For general information on router alerts, see {{RFC2711}}.

 - `ExpTime`: Expiration time of a Hop Field.
-The field is 1-byte long, thus there are 256 different values available to express an expiration time.
-The expiration time specified in this field is relative.
+This field is 1-byte long, and the expiration time specified in this field is relative.
 An absolute expiration time in seconds is computed in combination with the `Timestamp` field (from the corresponding Info Field), as follows:

-  - `Timestamp` + (1 + `ExpTime`) * (24 hours/256)
+  - `Timestamp` + (1 + `ExpTime`) * (3600/256)

 - `ConsIngress`, `ConsEgress`: The 16-bits ingress/egress interface IDs in construction direction, that is, the direction of beaconing.
 - `MAC`: The 6-byte Message Authentication Code to authenticate the Hop Field.
 For details on how this MAC is calculated, see [](#hf-mac-calc).

-#### One-Hop Path Type {#onehop}
+### One-Hop Path Type {#onehop}

-The one-hop path type `OneHopPath` is currently used to bootstrap beaconing between neighboring ASes.
-This is necessary, as neighbor ASes do not have a forwarding path yet before beaconing is started.
+The `OneHopPath` path type (`PathType=2`) is currently used to bootstrap beaconing between neighboring ASes.
+This is necessary as neighbor ASes do not have a forwarding path before beaconing is started.

 A one-hop path has exactly one Info Field and two Hop Fields with the specialty that the second Hop Field is not known a priori, but is instead created by the ingress SCION border router of the neighboring AS while processing the one-hop path.
 Any entity with access to the forwarding key of the source endpoint AS can create a valid info and Hop Field as described in [](#inffield) and [](#hopfld), respectively.